Using 3D mammography may reduce the number of women who have a biopsy for a suspicious lesion after an abnormal mammogram, according to a study.

 What this means for you

 Three-dimensional mammography technology seems to be being adopted faster throughout the United States than conventional 2D digital mammography was.
-According to 2018 statistics from the FDA, about 4,000 facilities out of 8,726 certified mammography facilities in the county offer 3D mammograms.
+According to 2018 statistics from the FDA, about 4,000 facilities out of 8,726 certified mammography facilities in the country offer 3D mammograms.